GAM-team/GAM/README.md

 Downloads
 ---------

-You can download current and pre-released versions of GAM from the [Github Releases][github releases] page.
-Final releases are also available on [Google Drive][google drive]
+You can download current GAM from the [Github Releases][github releases] page.

 Wiki Documentation
 ----

-The GAM documentation is currently hosted on Google Code and can be found at the [Gam Getting Started Wiki][gam wiki]
+The GAM documentation is currently hosted in the [GitHub Wiki][github wiki]

 Mailing List / Discussion group
 -------------------------------